 Millions of people are known to suffer from perhaps the oldest ailment in world called arthritis.
 It is a condition characterized by pain and inflammation in joints.
 Migratory arthritis as the name suggests is a form of arthritis where the symptoms typically shift from one joint to another.
 The symptoms do not stay in one place for long.
-As pain in one joint begins to improve, it starts in another joint.
-Because of migratory nature of pain, stiffness and swelling, this form of arthritis is difficult to diagnose.

 Most symptoms typically spread in joints on the same side of the body.
+Although the condition can develop in those who already suffer from arthritis, it is predominantly caused due to an underlying illness in the body.

 What Are The Causes Of Migratory Arthritis?